 VOLUSIA TAKE STOCK IN CHILDREN SCHOLARS HONORED

-Take Stock in Children (TSIC), a statewide scholarship and mentoring program facilitated locally through FUTURES Foundation for Volusia County Schools, hosted its annual New Student Induction and Senior Recognition Ceremony April 29 at Daytona International Speedway.
-The event recognized newly selected participants as well as graduating high school seniors and was sponsored by Florida Credit Union, Daytona International Speedway and NASCAR.
+Take Stock in Children (TSIC), a statewide scholarship and mentoring program facilitated locally through FUTURES Foundation for Volusia County Schools, hosted its annual New Student Induction and Senior Recognition Ceremony May 31st at the Brannon Center in New Smyrna Beach.
+The event recognized newly selected participants as well as graduating high school seniors.

-As proud parents, mentors and sponsors watched, 18 new students were welcomed into the program in a ceremony conducted by FUTURES Immediate Past President & TSIC Leadership Council Chairwoman Paula Gregory, CPA, and TSIC Student Services & Mentor Coordinator Shimene Shepard.
-Volusia County School Board Chairman Carl Persis and Interim Chief Academic Officer Rachel Hazel provided their congratulations and best wishes to each of the incoming freshmen and graduating seniors.
-Seventh Judicial Circuit Judge and TSIC Mentor Mary Jolley performed the induction as students and parents attested to their commitment to abide by the program’s requirements.
-The students will have the benefit of volunteer mentors working with them throughout their high school years, as well as the support of Ms. Shepard and College Success Coaches Justine Florez and Laura Reece, to ensure they successfully graduate from high school and are prepared for college.
+As proud parents, mentors and sponsors watched, 28 new students were welcomed into the program in a ceremony conducted by Volusia TSIC Leadership Council Chairperson Christopher Cloudman and TSIC Student Services & Mentor Coordinator Shimene Shepard.
+Volusia County School Board Vice Chairwoman Jamie Haynes and Interim Superintendent Rachel Hazel provided their congratulations and best wishes to each of the incoming students and graduating seniors.
+Seventh Judicial Circuit County Judge and TSIC Mentor Bryan Feigenbaum performed the induction as students and parents attested to their commitment to abide by the program’s requirements.
+The students will have the benefit of volunteer mentors working with them throughout their high school years, as well as the support of Ms. Shepard and College Success Coaches Wendy Feigenbaum and Jim Neill, to ensure they successfully graduate from high school and are prepared for college.

-TSIC scholars are selected in eighth grade based upon financial need, academic achievement, good character and community involvement.
-Scholarships are funded through community and individual donations as well as proceeds from fundraisers presented by FUTURES, such as the recent Caribbean Party.
-FUTURES Foundation works directly with the Stanley Tate Project STARS (Scholarship Tuition For At-Risk Students) Scholarship Program, part of the Florida Prepaid College Foundation, which provides dollar-for-dollar matching funds for the purchase of these scholarships.
+TSIC scholars are selected in eighth grade based upon financial need, academic achievement, good character, and community involvement.
+Scholarships are funded through community and individual donations as well as proceeds from fundraisers presented by FUTURES, such as the May 20th FUTURES Caribbean Party.
+FUTURES Foundation works directly with the Stanley Tate Project STARS (Scholarship Tuition For At-Risk Students) Scholarship Program, part of the Florida Prepaid College Foundation, which provides dollar-for-dollar matching funds for the purchase of scholarships.
 Since the Stanley Tate Project STARS Scholarship Program began, more than 15,000 scholarships have been awarded statewide to low-income students at risk of dropping out of school, and who otherwise might not have had the opportunity to attend college.
+Made possible through the Florida Legislature, this year Project STARS matched $239,471 locally for FUTURES’ purchase of scholarships.

 Donations to purchase local TSIC scholarships are accepted throughout the year and mentors are being recruited for these new students.
-Anyone interested in donating towards these scholarships or volunteering as a mentor for 30 minutes each week on school campus may contact TSIC Student Services and Mentor Coordinator Shimene Shepard at firstname.lastname@example.org or 386-255-6475, ext.
-50724 for additional information.
+Anyone interested in donating towards a scholarship or volunteering as a mentor for 30 minutes each week may contact Ms. Shepard at firstname.lastname@example.org or 386-255-6475, ext.
+50724, for additional information.

 Bookmark & Share